Radiation reaction cooling as a source of anisotropic momentum distributions with inverted populations

-The macro-particles employ a quadratic interpolation, during testing different current smoothing filters were compared and it was shown that smoothing did not significantly affect the ring formation under these simulation conditions, for this reason the final simulation setup employed a first order binomial smoothing.
+The macro-particles employ a cubic interpolation.
+We tested and compared different current smoothing filters, it was found that smoothing did not significantly affect the ring formation under these simulation conditions, for this reason, the final simulation setup employed a first-order binomial smoothing.
 The OSIRIS PIC code employs the reduced Landau-Lifshitz model (LLR) for classical radiation reaction, which includes the two leading orders of the full Landau-Lifshitz formulation, as described in \cite{vranic2016classical}.

 For the parameters scan we kept all parameters constant and only changed the $p_{th}$ for the initial Maxwellian distribution.
 Employing $p_{th} = 50,\ 100\ \&\ 200 m_e c$.